High Speed 1: Route

 The high-speed railway operates as a "seven-day railway", with full availability on all days.
 Heavy maintenance is performed overnight.

 As of 2008, track access charges were capped at approximately £71.35 per minute.
 In 2008, the cost of running a train along the full length of the line between St Pancras and the Channel Tunnel was £2,244; with lower costs of £2,192 for a domestic service to Ashford International, or £1,044 for St Pancras to Ebbsfleet International.
-A discounted rate of £4.00 per kilometre was made available for night-time-only railfreight operation until 31 March 2015.
+A discounted rate of £4.00 per kilometre was made available for night-time-only rail-freight operation until 31 March 2015.

 Section 1

 Section 1 of the Channel Tunnel Rail Link, opened on 28 September 2003, is a 74 km section of high-speed track from the Channel Tunnel to Fawkham Junction in north Kent with a maximum speed of 300 km/h.
 Its completion cut the London–Paris journey time by around 21 minutes, to 2 hours 35 minutes.
 The line includes the Medway Viaduct, a 1.2 km bridge over the River Medway, and the North Downs Tunnel, a 3.2 km long, 12 m diameter tunnel.
 In safety testing on the section prior to opening, a new UK rail speed record of 334.7 km/h was set.
 Much of the new line runs alongside the M2 and M20 motorways through Kent.
 After its completion, Eurostar trains continued to use suburban lines to enter London, arriving at Waterloo International.

 Unlike most LGV stations in France, the through tracks for Ashford International station are off to one side rather than going through, partly because the station pre-dates the line.
 High Speed 1 approaches Ashford International from the north in a cut-and-cover "box"; the southbound line rises out of this cutting and crosses over the main tracks to enter the station.
 The main tracks then rise out of the cutting and over a flyover.
 On leaving Ashford, southbound Eurostars return to the high-speed line by travelling under this flyover and joining from the outside.
 The international platforms at Ashford are supplied with both overhead 25 kV AC and third-rail 750 V DC power, avoiding the need to switch power supplies.
-Within Ashford, the speed limit on High Speed 1 is 270 km/h.
+Within Ashford, the speed limit on HS1 is 270 km/h.